-During the six months ended June 30, 2010, we used \$74.8 million of cash for our operations compared to using \$105.0 million for our operations in the six months ended June 30, 2009.
-We had a net loss of \$87.0 million for the six months ended June 30, 2010, of which \$17.0 million consisted of non-cash charges such as depreciation and amortization, and stock-based compensation.
+During the nine months ended September 30, 2010, we used \$109.7 million of cash for our operations compared to using \$146.7 million for our operations in the nine months ended September 30, 2009.
+We had a net loss of \$132.3 million for the nine months ended September 30, 2010, of which \$24.3 million consisted of non-cash charges such as depreciation and amortization, and stock-based compensation.
 We expect our negative operating cash flow to continue at least until we obtain regulatory approval and achieve commercialization of AFREZZA.

-We used \$4.1 million of cash for investing activities during the six months ended June 30, 2010, compared to \$3.3 million of cash provided by investing activities for the six months ended June 30, 2009.
-For the six months ended June 30, 2010 and 2009, \$4.1 million and \$12.5 million, respectively, were used to purchase machinery and equipment to expand our manufacturing operations and our quality systems that support clinical trials for AFREZZA.
+We used \$3.6 million of cash for investing activities during the nine months ended September 30, 2010, compared to using \$0.9 million of cash for investing activities for the nine months ended September 30, 2010 and 2009, \$5.6 million and \$16.7 million, respectively, were used to purchase machinery and equipment to expand our manufacturing operations and our quality systems that support clinical trials for AFREZZA.

-Our financing activities generated \$77.2 million of cash for the six months ended June 30, 2010, compared to \$105.5 million for the same period in 2009.
-For the six months ended June 30, 2010, cash from financing activities was primarily from the related party borrowings, as well as the exercise of stock options.
+Our financing activities generated \$181.2 million of cash for the nine months ended September 30, 2010, compared to \$173.9 million for the same period in 2009.
+For the nine months ended September 30, 2010, cash from financing activities was primarily from the offering of 5.75% Senior Convertible Notes due 2015 and related party borrowings, as well as the exercise of stock options.

-As of June 30, 2010, we had \$30.8 million in cash, cash equivalents and marketable securities (including a \$2.0 million certificate of deposit held as collateral for foreign exchange hedging instruments).
-Although we believe our existing cash resources, including the \$108.0 million remaining available under our loan arrangement with an entity controlled by our principal stockholder, will be sufficient to fund our anticipated cash requirements through the first quarter of 2011, we will require significant additional financing in the future to fund our operations and if we are unable to do so, there will be substantial doubt about our ability to continue as a going concern.
-Accordingly, we expect that we will need to raise additional capital, either through the sale of equity and/or debt securities, the entry into a strategic business collaboration with a pharmaceutical or biotechnology company or the establishment of other funding facilities, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
-On April 30, 2010, we filed a shelf registration statement with the SEC providing for the sale of up to \$200 million of equity and debt securities from time to time in one or more transactions.
-This registration statement was declared effective by the SEC on May 11, 2010.
-However, we cannot provide assurances that we will be able to raise capital on favorable terms, if at all.
+As of September 30, 2010, we had \$98.0 million in cash, cash equivalents, and marketable securities.
+Although we believe our existing cash resources, including the \$98.0 million remaining available under our loan arrangement with The Mann Group but excluding any proceeds to us from the Seaside purchase agreement, will be sufficient to fund our anticipated cash requirements into the third quarter of 2011, we will require significant additional financing in the future to fund our operations and if we are unable to do so, there would be substantial doubt about our ability to continue as a going concern.
+Accordingly, we expect that we will need to raise additional funds, either through the sale of equity and/or debt securities, the entry into a strategic business collaboration with a pharmaceutical or biotechnology company or the establishment of other funding facilities, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
+However, we cannot provide assurances that we will be able to continue to raise funds on favorable terms, if at all.
+As of September 30, 2010, we had a stockholders' deficit of \$181.4 million which may raise concerns about our solvency and affect our ability to raise additional funds.
+Also, we have reserved substantially all of our authorized but unissued shares of common stock for future issuance pursuant to outstanding equity awards, our equity plans, our convertible notes, the Seaside purchase agreement and the Mann purchase agreement.
+As a result, our ability to issue shares of common stock, or debt securities convertible into shares of common stock, other than pursuant to existing arrangements will be limited until such time, if ever, that we are able to amend our certificate of incorporation to further increase our authorized shares of common stock or shares currently reserved for issuance otherwise become available (for example, due to the termination of the underlying agreement to issue the shares)